dotnet/csharplang/proposals/extensions.md

 	}
 ```

-Note, the extra parameter for event accessors are not CLS compliant, therefore, tools and other compilers (VB, for example)
+Note, the extra parameter for event accessors are not CLS compliant, therefore, tools and other compilers
 likely won't be able to consume them as regular static events.
+For example, VB compiler is not able to and
+the event accessors cannot be used directly in VB as well.

 Since at the moment we are not supporting overriding or interface implementation by extension types, presence of the
 `modopt(System.Runtime.CompilerServices.ExtensionAttribute)` is sufficient to avoid a signature conflict with a user